CMSgov/ab2d-website/_pages/api-documentation.md

   </h3>
   <div id="m-a3" class="usa-accordion__content usa-prose">
     <p>
-    An <a href="https://www.okta.com/identity-101/why-your-company-needs-an-identity-provider/">IdP</a> is a service that stores, verifies, and manages user identities.
-AB2D uses a third-party IdP tool called <a href="https://support.okta.com/help/s/article/What-is-Okta?language=en_US">Okta</a>.
+    An <a href="https://www.okta.com/identity-101/why-your-company-needs-an-identity-provider/" target="_blank" rel="noopener">IdP</a> is a service that stores, verifies, and manages user identities.
+AB2D uses a third-party IdP tool called <a href="https://support.okta.com/help/s/article/What-is-Okta?language=en_US" target="_blank" rel="noopener">Okta</a>.
 PDP sponsors use their set of Okta credentials to get a bearer token and access the API.
     </p>
   </div>
     <h3 class="usa-accordion__heading">